Reading time: 4 minutes

 When people ask, ‘When can I retire?’ or ‘What age can I retire?’, what they often mean is when can they access their super or the Age Pension.
 The age rules for each are different, which no doubt causes much of the confusion.

 - Preservation age: This is the age when you can access your super provided you have also met a condition of release such as retiring.
-Your preservation age is between the ages of 55 and 60, depending on your date of birth.
-Even if you don’t wish to retire, once you reach preservation age you may be able to access part of your super and continue working full or part time by starting a transition to retirement pension (TRIP, also known as a transition to retirement income stream, or TRIS).
+The preservation age has been increasing progressively from age 55 to 60, depending on your date of birth.
+Even if you don’t wish to retire, once you reach preservation age you may be able to access part of your super and continue working full or part time by starting a transition-to-retirement pension (TRIP, also known as a transition-to-retirement income stream, or TRIS).

 - Age Pension age: This is the age when you can access a full or part Age Pension, provided your income and assets are below certain thresholds.
-If you are eligible, you can currently access the Age Pension at 66 years, but this age will rise progressively to 67 by 1 July 2023.
+The age of eligibility for the Age Pension increased to 67 on 1 July 2023 for everyone born after 31 December 1956.
+There are no plans to lift the age any further.

 The many ages of super